Chart Color Schemes

 Infrastructure

-Toukley - Norah Head has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Toukley - Norah Head has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-AreaSearch has identified a total of 11 projects that could impact the area significantly.
-Key projects include Central Coast Desalination Plant, Toukley Town Centre Public Domain Upgrade, Seabreeze Royale Development Site (11 Beach Parade), and 5-8 Beach Parade Residential & Retail Development.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects that could affect this region.
+Notable ones include Central Coast Desalination Plant, Toukley Town Centre Public Domain Upgrade, Seabreeze Royale Development Site (11 Beach Parade), and 5-8 Beach Parade Residential & Retail Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.